Meet your Guide

 Yeah, that sounds right to me!

-Unlike therapy, where progress can be slow and open-ended, this process is designed to move quickly.
-Why?
-Because I get bored easily and I have no tolerance for tedium.
+Unlike therapy, where progress can be slow and open-ended, this process is designed to give you the tools you need to move forward immediately.
+While time is still taken to understand the specifics of you and your situation (one of my favorite things), we immediately use that information to start moving your life in the direction you would like.
 Most people walk away from their first session with core understandings that change the way they see themselves for life.

-And I won’t be the one giving you the answers—you will.
+And I won’t be the one giving you the answers—you will discover them through understanding.
 My job is to help you find your own guidance, so that by the time we’re done, you don’t need me anymore.
+You may choose to continue seeing me if you wish, however many clients feel confident and even excited to go try what they’ve learned without guidance.
 That’s bad for my finances, and great for my soul.

 Other Way More Important Stuff